regolith-linux/regolith-desktop-website/content/docs/reference/Releases/regolith-2.1-release-notes.md

 * No localization for `ilia`
 * Inconsistent GTK theme in some dialogs in Jammy (`gnome-flashback` [fix in progress](https://bugs.launchpad.net/ubuntu/+source/gnome-flashback/+bug/1979120), will be available from Ubuntu repos)

+## Bug Fix Releases

+### 2.1.1

+The Regolith Linux ISO was rebuilt as 2.1.1 due to a [packaging mistake](https://github.com/regolith-linux/regolith-desktop/issues/692).
+The md5sum that may be used to verify the download was incorrect.
+The 2.1.1 release fixes this by including the correct md5sum file.
+While the 2.2.1 ISO was freshly built, it includes no package changes over 2.1.

 ## Changelog Delta from Regolith Desktop 2.0 to 2.1